F00lWise/TableWars/README.md

-# TODO: Make unit tests?
+# TODO: Rush should highlight double movement and mirror code from advance
-# TODO: API class written but no interaction yet
+# TODO: Attacking!

 # TODO: concrete rules should go into their own file
-# TODO: concrete units
-# TODO: Refresh full screen always?
-# TODO: Grid vs continuous?

 # Implementation